What is Chapter 13?

 What is a wage deduction/order?

 You may choose to have your payment deducted from your paycheck and mailed by your employer to the Trustee through a wage ordered deduction.
-If you choose to have your payment deducted from your pay check, a Court order must be issued by your Bankruptcy Judge.
+If you choose to have your payment deducted from your pay check, a Court order must be entered by your Bankruptcy Judge.
 Your employer is then required to mail your payment directly to the Trustee at the P.O.
 Box address in Memphis, TN where all Trustee payments are mailed.
 Your payments may be deducted weekly, bi-weekly, or monthly, depending on how you are paid.

 Even if you choose to have your payment deducted from your paycheck, it is essential that you make direct payments to the Trustee’s lockbox until you actually see the plan payments being deducted for your paycheck.
 It is also your responsibility to continue with the plan payments in the event there are missed days from your place of employment due to vacation, illness or termination.
 If your employer fails to make a full plan payment deduction, you must send the needed plan payments directly.